manolofperez/CNN_ABCsteppe/ABC_Esegueriana.md

 ```

-### Perform cross validation using the test set and different thresholds
-to select the value with the highest accuracy.
+Perform cross validation using the test set and different thresholds to select the value with the highest accuracy.
 ```{r}
 cv.modsel <- cv4postpr(models, sust, nval=10, tol =c(.05,.01,.005,.002,.001), method="rejection")
 summary(cv.modsel)
 ```

+> Output:
+> ```
 > Confusion matrix based on 10 samples for each model.
 >
 > $tol0.001
 >    13 15  9
 > 9   0  0 10
-> 13 10  0  0h
+> 13 10  0  0
 > 15  0 10  0
 >
 > $tol0.002